Building a Movement

 Supporter of: City Year Los Angeles

 Jon Neuhaus, an alumnus of City Year Boston who, as a college student, also aided start-up efforts at City Year Chicago and City Year San Jose, was instrumental in bringing City Year to Los Angeles in 2007.
-He currently serves on CYLA’s Associates Board and as the site’s RJS Chair, and is Managing Director, Private Wealth Advisor at Morgan Stanley.
+He currently serves on CYLA’s Associates Board and as the site’s RJS Chair, and is a Managing Director at Morgan Stanley.